benyoung93/metabarcoding_crew/README.md

-# metabarcoding_crew
+# Metabarcoding Crew
-Biweekly meeting and collation of resources
+Biweekly meeting and collation of resources.